 Default Transition - Specify which type of transition you want to be used by default when new songs are added to a mix.

-Transition Length In Bars - Set how long the default transition frame is for any new transition.
+Transition Length In Bars - Set how long the default transition frame is for any new transition that is created when you add a new song to a mix project.

-Synchronize Tempo - Turn on/off automatic beatmatching.
-We recommend you keep this on unless you want to mix tracks with different BPMs, without changing their speed.
+Synchronize Tempo - Turn on/off automatic beat matching.
+Only disable Synchronize tempo, if you want to mix tracks with different BPMs, without changing their speed.

-Tempo Transition - Choose when the BPM change starts in a transition.
+Tempo Transition - Choose when the BPM change should start within the transition.

 Full - The tempo change starts at the beginning of the transition and reaches the 2nd track's natural speed at the end of the transition frame.